yange-5938/leetcode/README.md

 ## Thoughts

 05.2024
-+ I don't get enough code implementation anywhere else, in work I my tasks is to use this framework, or fix this little bit.
-Leetcode could be only place I have to implement some small coding problem.
++ I don't get enough code implementation anywhere else, in work my tasks are often just to use some framework, or fix some little bugs.
+Leetcode could be only place I can sysmtematically solving some coding questions.
-+ I think it make more sense have a quantity of questions solved in same categroy rather than scatter them in different categories.
++ I think it make more sense have questions solved in same categroy rather than scatter them in different categories.
 + Rather than "thinking by myself", I will directly look into the solutions and replicate the solution.
 It's more efficient for me to learn from bursting the question quantity